PatternsTechGit/PT_NGRX/README.md

 export class AuthEffects {

     // createEffect will auto subscribe this.actions$ so we don't have to manually subscribe to it.
 Using createEffect also adds some error handling.
-    // actions$ is an Observable form ngRx and we can subscribe to it to get notified  when an action is performed. login$ = createEffect(() => this.actions$
+    // actions$ is an Observable form NgRx and we can subscribe to it to get notified  when an action is performed. login$ = createEffect(() => this.actions$
     // Value emitted by this observable is Actions.
         .pipe(ofType(AuthActions.loginSuccess),